Lack of role clarity

 For: Employers and managers Information seekers

-What is a lack of role clarity?
+What is lack of role clarity?

-• overlap in responsibilities between workers
+• there are overlapping responsibilities between workers

-• missing or incomplete task information
+• there is missing or incomplete task information needed to do the job

 This guidance will help you meet your obligation under the Work Health and Safety Act 2011 and the Work Health and Safety Regulations 2011.

-Page last reviewed: 18 August 2022
+Page last reviewed: 04 November 2024

 Comcare